aidanharris/LEMP-SaltStack/README.md

 sudo -E vagrant up --provider docker # Sudo is needed to run docker commands as root
 ```

+Note: You'll need to prefix all other vagrant commands (e.g `vagrant provision`) with `sudo -E` too, since you'll get "permission denied" errors if you don't execute the commands as root.

 ### VirtualBox

 ```bash